This is the safest country in the world right now

-Safety is an important consideration for travellers.
+Safety is an key consideration for travellers.
 It affects our holiday plans, the countries we consider visiting and - all importantly - our travel insurance.

 Incarceration rates, homicides, internal conflict and perceptions of criminality are not normally the defining criteria of a holiday destination - but they are among the 23 data points that the GPI has been using to compile their yearly report since 2008.